OptimalDesignLab/PDESolver.jl/doc/interfaces.md

 ####Degree of Freedom Numbering Data
 `dofs`:  numDofPerNode x numNodesPerElement x numEl array.
 Holds the degree of freedom number of each degree of freedom.

-`sparsity_bnds`:  2 x numDof array.  `sparsity_bnds[:, i]` holds the maximum, minimum degree of freedom numbers assoicated with degree of freedom `i`.
+`sparsity_bnds`:  2 x numDof array.  `sparsity_bnds[:, i]` holds the maximum, minimum degree of freedom numbers associated with degree of freedom `i`.
 In this context, degrees of freedom `i` and `j` are associated if entry `(i,j)` of the jacobian is non-zero.
 In actuality, `sparsity_bnds` need only define upper and lower bounds for degree of freedom associations (ie. they need not be tight bounds).
 This array is used to to define the sparsity pattern of the jacobian matrix.

 `sparsity_nodebnds`:  2 x numNodes array.  `sparsity_bnds[:, i]` holds the maximum, minimum node associated with node `i`, similar the information stored in `sparsity_bnds` for degrees of freedom.

 ####Mesh Coloring Data
 The NonlinearSolvers module uses algorithmic differentiation to compute the Jacobian.
-Doing so efficiently requires perturbing multiple degrees of freedom simultaniously, but perturbing associated degrees of freedom at the same time leads to incorrect results.
+Doing so efficiently requires perturbing multiple degrees of freedom simultaneously, but perturbing associated degrees of freedom at the same time leads to incorrect results.
 Mesh coloring assigns each element of the mesh to a group (color) such that every degrees of freedom on each element is not associated with any other degree of freedom on any other element.
 An important aspect of satisfying this condition is the use of the element-based arrays (all arrays that store data for a quantity over the entire mesh are ncomp x numNodesPerElement x numEl).
 In such an array, any node that is part of 2 or more elements has one entry for each element.
 When performing algorithmic differentiation, this enables perturbing a degree of freedom on one element without perturbing it on the other elements that share the degree of freedom.
 For example, consider a node that is shared by two elements.
 Let us say it is node 2 of element 1 and node 3 of element 2.
 This means `AbstractSolutionData.q[:, 2, 1]` stores the solution variables for this node on the first element, and `AbstractSolutionData.q[:, 3, 2]` stores the solution variables for the second element.
 Because these are different entries in the array `AbstractSolutionData.q`, they can be perturbed independently.
 Because `AbstractSolutionData.res` has the same format, the perturbations to `AbstractSolutionData.q[:, 2, 1] are mapped to `AbstractSolutionData.res[:, 2, 1]` for a typical continuous Galerkin type discretization.
 This is a direct result of having an element-based discretization.
 There are some discretizations, however, that are not strictly element-based.